-The Academy said that it will announce an opening date for its long-awaited, much-delayed Academy Museum of Motion Pictures “very, very soon.”
-(During the Oscars show, perhaps?)
-In the meantime, it invited the press to tour the building on Friday, where we saw a lot of almost-finished spaces that will eventually contain exhibits relating to film history.
-Here’s what it looks like now, along with some plans and renderings of what it will look like then.
+The Academy has announced that the opening date for its long-awaited, much-delayed, very expensive Academy Museum of Motion Pictures will be April 30, 2021.
+Before the lockdown hit, it invited the press to tour the building in early February, 2020, where we saw a lot of almost-finished spaces that will eventually contain exhibits relating to film history.
+Here’s what it looked like, along with some plans and renderings of what it will look like when it’s open.

 A plan for the museum shows two theaters, three floors of exhibition space and a special events space on the top floor.